Blizz606/SpaceGuessr/README.md

 - Optional categories like `Planets`, `Moons`, `Nebulae`, and `Galaxies`.

 ## Use of AI
-AI was used to help me write some of the JavaScript and gave me Ideas for the CSS.
-I used OpenAI's Codex.
+Most of the time went into building the structure, UI, responsive layout and integrating the game content.
+The JavaScript part was built with some AI help, mainly for debugging and structuring parts of the logic, but I still tested, changed and integrated everything myself.

 Thanks to everyone who is supporting this small project.